-- (a) activities that, under the Petroleum Act 1923, are authorised activities for a 1923 Act petroleum tenure under that Act; or - (b) activities that, under the P&G Act, are authorised activities for a petroleum authority under that Act; or
+- (a) activities that, under the Petroleum Act 1923, are authorised activities for a 1923 Act petroleum tenure under that Act; or - (b) activities that, under the P&G Act, are authorised activities for a petroleum authority under that Act; or - (c) exploring for, exploiting or conveying petroleum resources under a licence, permit, pipeline licence, primary licence, secondary licence or special prospecting authority granted under the Petroleum (Submerged Lands) Act 1982; or - (d) rehabilitating or remediating environmental harm because of activities mentioned in paragraphs (a) to (c); or - (e) actions taken to prevent environmental harm because of activities mentioned in paragraphs (a) to (d); or - (f) activities required under a condition of an environmental authority for activities mentioned in paragraphs (a) to (e); or place, for chapter 7, parts 5B and 5C, see section 363F.

-- (c) exploring for, exploiting or conveying petroleum resources under a licence, permit, pipeline licence, primary licence, secondary licence or special prospecting authority granted under the Petroleum (Submerged Lands) Act 1982; or - (d) rehabilitating or remediating environmental harm because of activities mentioned in paragraphs (a) to (c); or - (e) actions taken to prevent environmental harm because of activities mentioned in paragraphs (a) to (d); or - (f) activities required under a condition of an environmental authority for activities mentioned in paragraphs (a) to (e); or - (g) activities required under a condition of an environmental authority mentioned in paragraphs (a) to (e) that has ended or ceased to have effect, if the condition- - (i) continues to apply after the authority has ended or ceased to have effect; and - (ii) has not been complied with.
+- (g) activities required under a condition of an environmental authority mentioned in paragraphs (a) to (e) that has ended or ceased to have effect, if the condition- - (i) continues to apply after the authority has ended or ceased to have effect; and - (ii) has not been complied with.